-Pages on my work as a palaeobiologist
+Pages on my work as a paleobiologist

-For several years I worked as a university researcher in palaeobiology, marine biology and related fields, including computer modelling of molluscan shell growth, mainly at universities and research institutions in Germany, USA, Sweden and Japan.
+For several years I worked as a university researcher in paleobiology, marine biology and related fields, including computer modelling of molluscan shell growth, mainly at universities and research institutions in Germany, USA, Sweden and Japan.

 So you want to become a paleontologist - What you might want to know if you are considering a study curriculum and/or a career in paleontology.
 Updated

-My publications
+My science publications

 My research background and interests